Fish in Meitei culture: Ngamhai

 A small ngamhai fish was swimming in the river when it saw Goddess Phouoibi walking towards the riverbank.
 Phouoibi didn't know how deep the river was, so she asked a deer on the other side if the water was shallow.
 The deer lied and said the river was not deep.
-Phouoibi tried to cross, but she couldn’t swim and began to drown.
+Phouoibi tried to cross, but she couldn't swim and began to drown.

 The little fish noticed Phouoibi struggling and quickly swam to her rescue.
 It helped her reach the shore of the other riverbank.
 Grateful for the fish's help, Phouoibi thanked it and gave the fish a special gift.
 She wished that it would shine brightly like a mirror in the clear water.
-Phouoibi also hoped that ballad singers would always praise ngamhai fish’s silvery beauty whenever they told its story.
+Phouoibi also hoped that ballad singers would always praise the ngamhai fish's silvery beauty whenever they told its story.

 Shareng

 In the Meitei folktale of Yenakha Paotapi, a childless couple plays a riddle game, where the winner is rewarded with a Shareng fish (Wallago attu, helicopter catfish).
 The husband presents a riddle about a four-spoked wheel, which the wife cannot solve.
 He explains the answer, and she then asks a riddle about something that cries when fed, which the husband correctly identifies as a "kaptreng."
 As a result, the wife owes him a fish.
 The fish serves as a playful prize in their tradition.